CptGeo/estiator/README.md

 ## About the project

 ##### General
 [Estiator.io](https://estiator.io) is a full-stack web application that will be submitted as part of a master thesis.
 The intention of the creation of this piece of software is to offer a complete management solution for businesses related to the F&B (Food & Beverage) industry.
-[See screenshots](#screenshots)
+[See screenshots.](#screenshots)

 ##### Tech
 The project uses [**ReactJS 18**](https://react.dev/) with [**HeroUI 2**](https://www.heroui.com/) components library for the client.
 The server side is implemented using [**Java 22**](https://www.java.com/en/) with [**Spring Boot 3.3** ](https://spring.io/projects/spring-boot).
 For the persistence, [**MySQL 8**](https://www.mysql.com/) is chosen.